practicalli/clojure/docs/clojure-cli/projects/index.md

 # Clojure projects

-A Clojure CLI project is [defined by a `deps.edn` file](/clojure/clojure-cli/configure.md) that specifies source and library paths to use for the project.
-The `deps.edn` file can also define aliases which can optionally be included when running the REPL to support development related tasks.
+Clojure CLI projects use a [`deps.edn` file](/clojure/clojure-cli/#configure-clojure-cli) to specifies source paths and libraries required for the project to run.

+alias are defined in the  `deps.edn` file to support development tasks, providing additional libraries, paths and tools.

 !!!
 HINT "Generate a project from a template"
-    [Create a project from a template](templates/) to save time creating a common project structure.
+    [Create a project from a template](templates/) for a consistent project structure and include commonly used libraries.

-???
-INFO "Practicalli clojure-app-template example project"
-    [practicalli/clojure-app-template](https://github.com/practicalli/clojure-app-template) provides a production grade example of a project starting point, with additional configuration files for building and deploying the project.
+    [Practicalli Project Templates](templates/practicalli/) create production grade projects providing a detailed starting point with configuration files for building and deploying the project.

-## Create a minimal project
+## Create minimal project

 Create a `deps.edn` file containing `{}` in the root of a directory for a minimal configuration.